Research Policy

 We make initial contact through the most appropriate channel we can find: a security contact, a security.txt file, or a responsible disclosure program.
 If none of those exist, we fall back to a general contact.
 Reports are sent from [email protected].

-The initial report includes a description of the vulnerability, an assessment of impact, and redacted evidence sufficient to verify the issue.
-For vendors who want a comprehensive assessment with detailed reproduction steps and remediation guidance, we offer this as a consulting engagement.
+The initial report includes a description of the vulnerability, an assessment of impact, and redacted evidence sufficient to verify and remediate the issue.
+For vendors who want a comprehensive assessment with full reproduction steps, root cause analysis, and remediation guidance, we offer this as a consulting engagement.
+Non-profit organizations are not charged.

-For significant vulnerabilities, we report findings to NCSC-FI (Finland's National Cyber Security Centre) in parallel with the vendor notification.
+For significant vulnerabilities, we report findings to the appropriate national cyber security centre, such as NCSC-FI, in parallel with the vendor notification.

 Timeline